sandsoftimes/sandsoftimes.github.io/_posts/php/2020-10-07-how-to-display-error-in-php.md

 ---
 layout: post
-title: How to Display Error in php
+title: How to Display Error in PHP
 date: 2020-10-07 20:52:55.000000000 +05:00
 type: post
 parent_id: '0'